gradle/gradle/design-docs/lazy-configuration.md

 - The project group or version.
 - The elements of a collection used to define artifacts.
 - The runtime dependencies or artifacts of a component.

+## Allow arbitrary deferred configuration logic

+This story allows arbitrary logic to be deferred until required.
+This will allow configuration logic to be sequenced naturally based on its dependencies.

 ## Defer the creation of publication tasks until after the publications have been configured